 Naval Of The World

 A secondary sight at Te Pito Kura is The Naval of the World.
-Although some (including our tour guide) consider the supernatural sight to be a gimmick, but it is still included on most Easter Island day trips.
+Although some (including our tour guide) consider the supernatural sight to be a gimmick, it is still included on most Easter Island day trips.
 The five large, smooth and rounded rocks – one in the center and four surrounding it serving as ‘chairs’ – have magnetic qualities.
 The stones heat up in a hurry under the hot tropical sun and plays havoc on compasses.

 There are many mystical theories about the positioning of these rocks next to the platform, but most locals don’t believe the hype.
 How and why they are there remains another mystery of Easter Island, but not likely a magical one.